Enteee/duckpond.ch/_drafts/types-for-plantuml-parser.md

 ```
 </details>

-But today we want to have a look at the programatic use of the parser.
+But today we want to have a look at the programmatic use of the parser.
 Therefore
-I created the following demonstration which shows how easy it is to do the parsing
+I created the following demonstration which shows how easy it is to parse PlantUML
 in TypeScript.
-Furthermore it also provides an example on how type guards can
+The demonstration also contains an example on how type guards can
 leverage processing of diagrams.

 <div class="center">